tianhuil/dotfiles/README.md

 %sudo  ALL=(ALL) NOPASSWD:ALL
 ```

+This disables passwords for users in the sudo group.

 3. Set bash as the default shell by adding it to **the last field** of the vagrant line in `/etc/passwd`
 (here's a sample `vagrant:x:1000:1000::/home/vagrant:/bin/bash`).